 Director Mark Albiston (Six Dollar Fifty Man) crafts a frenetic clip for a politically-charged song, belted out by the iconic Kiwi rockers with the allegorical assistance of a praying mantis.
 "Praying mantids are fun to work with, remarkably photogenic and not scared of anything!
 I worked with Aaron Beck who shot most of the mantis stuff in his bedroom with flashing background lights on DV camera with standard 35mm lens stuck on backwards to the front element.
 The mantis stuff on the mic was shot on location with the band on 16mm."
 Mark Albiston - Feb 09

 Roots reggae act Kora present this Living Room episode from the beach at Whakatane — hometown for the four Queenstown-based brothers.
-Then ex-Mental As Anything guitarist Reg Mombassa (born in NZ as Chris O'Doherty) talks from his Sydney home about his iconic artworks for Mambo — including the notorious Australian Jesus series — and wonders if he is turning into a blowfly.
-And finally there’s a profile of self-taught outsider artist Martin Thompson, whose painstaking mathematically-based work has travelled from Wellington community workshops to Wallpaper* magazine.
+Then ex-Mental As Anything guitarist Reg Mombassa (born in Aotearoa as Chris O'Doherty) talks from Sydney about his iconic artworks for Mambo — including the notorious Australian Jesus series — and wonders if he's turning into a blowfly.
+Finally there’s a profile of outsider artist Martin Thompson, whose painstaking mathematically-based work has travelled from Wellington community workshops to Wallpaper* magazine.

 The darkly arresting imagery of this Fanatics video — featuring leather clad models marching in robotic unison — was almost not to be, according to director Mark Albiston.
 "The band said 'do what you want — but no models'.
 I said 'what if we put them in jars'?
 They said...'mmmm... ok'."
 This swift negotiation lead to an industrial setting (the generator room under Wellington Hospital), with an army of models being baptised, energised and commercialised.
 The song was later used as the opening theme for New Zealand's Next Top Model.